-(b) Changes in internal control.
-There was no change in our internal control over financial reporting that occurred during the fourth quarter of Fiscal 2013 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+(d) Changes in internal control.
+Except as discussed above, there was no change in our internal control over financial reporting that occurred during the fourth quarter of Fiscal 2014 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.